 A 2018 report by India’s National Commission for Protection of Child’s Rights (NCPCR) states that around 39.4% of adolescent girls in the 15-18 age group are not attending any educational institution, and that a vast majority of them (65%) are either engaged in household activities, are dependents, or are engaged in begging.

-Brief: To launch its Global Girls Alliance initiative, the Obama Foundation wanted a series of five short social media optimized films that communicated the realities of adolescent girls around the world who face various barriers in order to pursue education, and the grassroots organizations that are working to support them.
+Brief: To launch its Girls Opportunity Alliance initiative, the Obama Foundation wanted a series of five short social media optimized films that communicated the realities of adolescent girls around the world who face various barriers in order to pursue education, and the grassroots organizations that are working to support them.

 Through a narrative-focused film, the foundation wanted to show how education can transform a girl's life and also allow her to support her family, community and country, as well as help raise funding for the associated grassroots organization.